 Download the Hearing Scheduling & Discovery Plan form.
 Contact the opposing party or their representative.
-Discuss any discovery issues you anticipate, including designation of experts and service of expert reports.
-Confer with PAAB's hearing calendar and find a date/time on which the parties and PAAB are available.
-Complete the downloaded form and file it with PAAB.
+Discuss any discovery issues you anticipate, including designating experts and serving expert reports.
+Review PAAB's hearing calendar and find a date/time when the parties and PAAB are available.
+Complete the form and file it with PAAB.
 PAAB will notify you if there is a problem with the selected hearing date.
 If not, PAAB will put the hearing on its calendar and approve the HSDP.

 For information on filing an appeal, visit the Protesting and Appealing Your Assessment page.

 PAAB will notify you at least 30 days in advance of a hearing.
 Any party participating in electronic filing will receive an email notification that the Notice of Hearing was filed.
 To view and download the Notice of Hearing, you need to log-in to the eFiling system and access the appeal documents.
 Failure to access and download the Notice of Hearing may be detrimental to your appeal.
 PAAB will send the Notice of Hearing by mail to any party not participating in electronic filing.
 PAAB also posts all hearings on its Hearing Calendar.